MESAHub/mesa-website/03-starting.markdown

 ### inlist_project

-These are the options that we'll use to construct a solar-mass star from a pre-main sequence model and then stop the evolution once we reach the zero-age main sequence (ZAMS).
+These are the options that we'll use to construct a 15 solar mass star from a pre-main sequence model and then stop the evolution once we reach the zero-age main sequence (ZAMS).